BirdOnTheBranch/educaction/README.md

 # educaction

 *E-learnin online platform to learn taking a courses or instead be a teacher and create them.
-You can share lessons on files, pictures y videos.*
+You can share lessons on files, pictures and videos.*

 &nbsp;
 ###### Hi, human.
 The repo uses: